cnunciato/jekyll-starter/README.md

 jekyll-starter
 ==============

-A super-simple starter-kit for a bare-bones Jekyll instance.
+A super-simple starter kit for a bare-bones Jekyll instance.
 To use, just:

     gem install jekyll